EBI-Metagenomics/biosiftr/README.md

 6. Taxonomic profile generation
 7. Functional profile inference

-The final output includes a species relative abundance table, Pfam and KEGG Orthologs (KO) count tables, a KEGG modules completeness table, and DRAM-style visuals.
+The final output includes a species relative abundance table, Pfam and KEGG Orthologs (KO) count tables, a KEGG modules completeness table, and DRAM-style visuals (optional).
 In addition, the shallow-mapping pipeline will integrate the taxonomic and functional tables of all the samples in the input samplesheet.

 <p align="center" width="100%">
    <img src="images/workflow_Apr2025.png" width="90%"/>